commschamp/CommsDSL-Specification/fields/float.md

 ## &lt;float&gt; Field
-This field stores and abstracts away value of floating poing type with IEEE 754 encoding.
+This field stores and abstracts away value of floating point type with IEEE 754 encoding.
 The **&lt;float&gt;** field has all the [common](common.md) properties as well as extra properties and elements described below.